Kubernetes Operator#

 runtimeClassName: nvidia

-# /dev/shm and break cudaIpcOpenMemHandle.
+# host's /dev/shm and break cudaIpcOpenMemHandle.

 containers: